Four-state discrimination for a pair of spin qubits via gate reflectometry: Four-state discrimination with quantum capacitance measurement

 \subsection{Capacitance contrast as a proxy for the quality of four-state discrimination}

 Before starting the readout process, we assume that the tunnel coupling between the dots is switched off, $t_0 = 0$, and the detuning parameter is tuned to the center of the (1,1) charge configuration, that is, $\varepsilon_L = \varepsilon_R = 0$ and hence $\varepsilon = -U$.
+In this position, single-qubit gates can be performed by microwave gate-voltage bursts, selectively addressing the two qubits due to their Larmor-frequency difference caused by the micromagnet.
+Two-qubit gates can also be performed, by activating the tunnel coupling between the two dots.
 We call this the idle position.
-Readout is done in a different parameter point: detuning is tuned to the vicinity of the (1,1)-(0,2) charge transition, $\varepsilon \approx 0$, and the interdot tunnel coupling $t_0$ is switched on.
+Our target is to read out \emph{both qubits} in a single shot.
+This readout is done in a different parameter point: detuning is tuned to the vicinity of the (1,1)-(0,2) charge transition, $\varepsilon \approx 0$, and the interdot tunnel coupling $t_0$ is switched on.
 We call this the readout position.
 We plot the energy eigenvalues of the Hamiltonian \eqref{eq:twoelectronhamiltonian} as a function of detuning $\varepsilon$ in a range of possible readout positions, in Fig.~\ref{fig:setup}(b), for a specific set of model parameters (see caption).
+Simultaneous readout of the two qubits is achieved by a measurement that discriminates the four lowest-energy states in Fig.~\ref{fig:setup}(b).

-In this work, we assume that the detuning and the tunnel coupling are tuned in a way that their change leads to a perfect state transfer.
+In this work, we assume that when moving from the idle position to the readout position, the detuning and the tunnel coupling are tuned in a way that their change leads to a perfect state transfer.
 That is, each computational basis state of the idle position evolves into the corresponding energy eigenstate in the readout position.
 This is enabled by the absence of level crossings in the parameter-dependent energy spectrum, which, in turn, is assured by the misaligned local magnetic fields in the two dots.
 Note, however, that optimizing such a high-fidelity state transfer protocol is in general a challenging problem \cite{Fehse2023StateTransfer,KatiraeeFar2025Optimization,Ventura-Meinersen2025Optimization}.

 The simultaneous readout of the two qubits can realized, if the four lowest-energy eigenstates at the readout position have significantly different quantum capacitances.
 The quantum capacitance of a state can be measured by gate reflectometry, e.g., by probing the reflectance of a resonant circuit (e.g., a lumped-element tank circuit, or a superconducting resonator) that is connected to a plunger gate of one of the dots \cite{West2019SingleShotRF,Zheng2019rapidreadout,Crippa2019reflectometrySi,Liu2021,Connors2022,Urdampilleta2019CMOSGateRf,Esterli2019,Mizuta2017,Peri2024Unified,Vahid2020,Vigneau2023}.